mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

   can lead to laziness bugs.)
 But no beta-conversion is performed (that's called higher-order matching).

-This requirement of verbatim matching modulo alpha conversion in combination with the fact that a lot is going on during the optimization process in GHC makes working with rules a bit tricky.
+This requirement of verbatim matching modulo alpha conversion, combined with the fact that a lot is going on during GHC's optimization process, makes working with rules a bit tricky.
 That is, sometimes rules do not fire.
 Some cases of this are covered in the next section.

-On the other hand, when several rules match at once, GHC will choose one arbitrarily to apply.
-You might be wondering “why not to choose e.g. the first one”—well, given that rules are much like instance declarations with respect to how they are imported, there is no order for them.
-The only thing GHC can do is to either apply none or pick one randomly and apply that.
+On the other hand, when several rules match at once, GHC will pick one arbitrarily to apply.
+You might be wondering “why not choose, say, the first one?”—well, given that rules are much like instance declarations with respect to how they are imported, there is no order among them.
+The only thing GHC can do is either apply none or pick one at random and apply that.

 #### Gotchas

 Even though GHC tries to apply the rules as it optimizes the program, there are many ways for things to go south.
-This may make the experience of writing rewrite rules frustrating.
-This section highlights some problems you might encounter.
+This can make writing rewrite rules a frustrating experience.
+This section highlights some of the problems you might encounter.

-* **GHC does not attempt to verify whether RHS has the same meaning as LHS**.
+* **GHC does not attempt to verify whether the RHS has the same meaning as the LHS**.
 It is the responsibility of the programmer to ensure that the rules do not change the meaning of the expressions.
-An example of a rule that may seem obviously correct could be something like this:
+An example of a rule that may seem obviously correct is something like this:

   ```haskell
   {-# RULES